opspec-pkgs/project/how-tos.md

 opctl run ../
 ```

-if your pkg requires a custom base image, you can provision it via:
+if your pkg requires a custom container image, you can provision it via:

 ```shell
 opctl run provision-image